jacquuouille/airbnb_dbt_project/README.md

 ### 📊 6.
 Dashboard
 This dashboard is an **interactive exploration tool** built to analyze Vancouver's short-term rental market.

-Rather than static reports, it is designed to let you **navigate the data your way**, drilling down from city-wide trends to individual listings and hosts through clicks and filters.
+Rather than static reports, it is designed to let users **navigate the data their way**, drilling down from city-wide trends to individual listings and hosts through clicks and filters.

 The dashboard is structured as a **drilldown experience** across four levels: